Water-Based Pomade vs Oil-Based Pomade

 Waterbasis pomade vs Oliebasis pomade

-Pomade is an age-old styling product that can no longer be missing from your bathroom.
-It is known as a loyal friend for the man who wants to style his hair well.
-For the man who doesn't want to look up at a mirror every hour to check his cut.
-For the man who can sit carefree with his hair blowing in the wind.
-But to be that man, you have to find the right pomade for your hair.
-So the question is: Do I go for a water-based pomade?
-Or for an oil-based pomade?
+Pomade is an ancient styling product that can no longer be missing from your Bathroom.
+It is known as a loyal friend for the man who wants to style his Hair well.
+For the man who doesn't want to look for a mirror every hour to check his hairstyle.
+For the man who can sit carefree with his hair in the wind.
+But to be that man, you need to find the right Pomade for your Hair.
+The question is: do I go for a Water-Based Pomade?
+Or for an Oil-Based Pomade?

-To begin with, of course, you need to know what a pomade does in the first place.
-Pomade is a hair styling product with a greasy- or wax-like consistency that you use to style your hairstyle.
-Pomade, for example, provides shine, grease, texture and hold.
-Pomades are very popular worldwide with men who go for the classic look.
-Especially for hairstyles that use a comb, pomades are a good choice.
-This is because it allows you to comfortably lubricate the pomade through your hair and at the same time give it a tight style.
-Well known examples are the classic pompadour, slick back, quiff or side part.
+To begin with, you need to know what a Pomade actually does.
+Pomade is a hairstyling product with a greasy or Hair Wax-like consistency that allows you to style your hair.
+Pomade provides shine, grease, texture, and Hold, for example.
+Pomades are very popular worldwide among men who go for the classic look.
+Especially for a hairstyle where a comb is used, you're in good hands with a Pomade.
+With this, you can comfortably spread the Pomade through your hair and style it neatly at the same time.
+Well-known examples are the classic pompadour, slick back, quiff, or side part.

-A water-based pomade has (as you might guess) water as its main ingredient.
-This makes your hair less greasy and easy to wash out.
-With a water-based pomade, you can go for different looks.
-So creating a high hold, medium hold or low hold is no problem at all.
-You also have that same choice in shine.
-A water-based pomade does not feel greasy and it is easy to apply in your hair.
-One feature of this pomade, however, is that it dries quickly and hard and is therefore not easy to restyle.
+A Water-Based Pomade has (as you might guess) water as its main ingredient.
+This ensures that your Hair becomes less greasy and is easy to wash out.
+With a Water-Based Pomade, you can go for different looks.
+Creating a high Hold, medium Hold, or low Hold is no problem at all.
+You also have the same choice in shine.
+A water-based Pomade doesn't feel greasy and is easy to apply to your Hair.
+A characteristic of this Pomade is that it dries quickly and hard, making it not easy to restyle.

-The classic among pomades.
-The main ingredient is beeswax, kerosene or petroleum.
-When you apply oil-based pomade to your hair, it can stay in shape for days.
-It is also easy to restyle because the pomade stays soft.
-Just run your fingers through your hair and you can continue your day with a good cut.
-Many oil-based pomades give your hair a high shine, which you can easily turn into a classic wet look.
+The classic among the Pomades.
+The main ingredient is beeswax, paraffin, or petroleum.
+When you apply Oil-Based Pomade to your Hair, it can stay styled for days.
+It is also easy to restyle because the Pomade remains soft.
+Just run your fingers through your Hair and you can continue your day with a good hairstyle.
+Many oil-based Pomades give your Hair a high shine, allowing you to easily create a classic wet look.

-Although the differences between the two pomades may not always seem to be the same, this is one point on which they score very differently.
-The water-based pomade is easier to apply.
-It sticks less and follows your fingers through your hair more easily.
-The texture is a bit like gel, nice and smooth.
-As smooth as it looks, it will also feel that way in your hair upon application.
-You won't feel much resistance.
-So you will be able to style your own hair without difficulty.
+Although the differences between both Pomades do not always seem significant, this is a point where they score very differently.
+The Water-Based Pomade is easier to apply.
+It sticks less and follows your fingers more easily through your Hair.
+The texture is a bit like Hair Gel, nice and smooth.
+How smooth it looks, it will also feel in your Hair when applied.
+You feel little resistance.
+You will be able to style your own Hair without difficulties.

-The oil-based pomades, on the other hand, are going to make things a little more difficult for you.
-Your hands will need a little more experience to properly style your hair.
-You will have to work with a more stiff, wax-like consistency that therefore offers more resistance.
-You will also need to warm your hands a little longer to make it a little less stiff.
+The oil-based Pomades, on the other hand, will make it a bit more challenging for you.
+Your Hands will need a bit more experience to style your Hair properly.
+You will have to work with a more rigid, Hair Wax-like consistency that therefore offers more resistance.
+You also need to warm your Hands a bit longer to make it less stiff.

-It just depends on what look you want to go for.
-But fair is fair, the water base is a lot easier to apply.
-With that, the first point of this battle is scored.
+It depends on the look you want to go for.
+But to be honest, the water-based is much easier to apply.
+Thus, the first point of this battle is scored.

 Hold

-It is not the case that one pomade gives a stronger hold than the other.
-Both can give a strong, firm hold.
-Both water-based pomade and oil-based pomade have products that alternate between light, medium or strong hold.
-How the two types of pomades differ from each other lies mainly in the nature of the hold.
+It is not the case that one Pomade provides a stronger Hold than the other.
+Both can provide a strong, firm Hold.
+Both the Water-Based Pomade and the Oil-Based Pomade have products that vary between a light, medium, or strong Hold.
+How the two types of Pomades differ lies mainly in the nature of the Hold.

-Water-based pomades provide a dry, stiff hold.
+Water-based Pomades provide a dry, stiff Hold.
 This makes it impossible to restyle.
-They often dry hard and fast.
-Sometimes so fast that it seems like a race against time.
-Within minutes you have to make sure your hair is in place, or the hold will already be dry and hard.
-Once it's dry, there's no turning back.
-Should you not be satisfied?
-Then it is necessary to first soften your hair again with water.
-Then you can begin your second attempt.
-Don't forget to grab some pomade again then, too.
-When your pomade is dry, it also stays in place.
-Restyling is not necessary, since no gust of wind can stand up to your cut.
+They often dry hard and quickly.
+Sometimes so quickly that it seems like a race against the clock.
+Within a few minutes, you must ensure that your Hair is styled properly, otherwise, the Hold is already dry and hard.
+Once it is dry, there is no turning back.
+If you are not satisfied, you must first soften your Hair with water.
+Then you can start your second attempt.
+Don't forget to grab some more Pomade.
+If your Pomade is dry, it will stay in place.
+Restyling is not necessary, as no gust of wind can compete with your style.

-Oil-based pomades provide a smooth, soft hold.
-This is the key if you want to be able to restyle your hair throughout the day.
-Oil-based pomades give you the freedom and flexibility to style your hair whenever you want.
-In fact, when you think of John Travolta from Grease, you automatically think of oil-based pomades.
-The fact that he could run that comb through it every hour would have been impossible with a water-based pomade.
+Oil-based Pomades provide a smooth, soft Hold.
+This is the key if you want the ability to restyle your Hair throughout the day.
+Oil-based Pomades give you the freedom and flexibility to change your Hair whenever you want.
+When you think of John Travolta from Grease, you automatically think of the Oil-Based Pomade.
+The fact that he could run a comb through it every hour would have been impossible with a Water-Based Pomade.

-Both pomades have their own qualities.
-So it purely depends on where your preference lies, which is why both types score a point here.
+Both Pomades have their own qualities.
+It purely depends on your preference, and that is why both types score a point here.

 Shine

-So may the winner of this round be clear: the oil-based pomade.
+May the winner of this round be clear: the Oil-Based Pomade.

 Current score = 2-2

-Oil-based products are more resistant to rain and wetness.
-The hold holds better than a water-based pomade.
-This is due to the soluble nature of your water-based pomade.
-To paint a picture: you've stood in front of the mirror all morning with a perfect cut as a result.
-You step out the door, and before you know it, you have a rainstorm on your roof.
-You feel all your work from that morning, along with your pomade, dissolve in the raindrops.
-A shame, right?
-When this scenario happens to you, it's easier to recover from that rainstorm if you had an oil-based pomade in your hair.
-After all, restyling is so easy!
-Just run your hands through your hair, and you're done again.
+Oil-based products are better resistant to rain and moisture.
+The Hold holds better than a water-based Pomade.
+This is due to the soluble nature of your Water-Based Pomade.
+To paint a picture: you spent the whole morning in front of the mirror with a perfect style as a result.
+You step out the door, and before you know it, a rain shower hits you.
+You feel all your work from that morning, along with your Pomade, dissolve in the raindrops.
+Such a shame, right?
+When this scenario happens to you, it's easier to recover from that rain shower if you had an oil-based Pomade in your Hair.
+Restyling is easily done!
+Just run your Hands through your Hair, and you're ready again.

-In case you encountered that rainstorm while you had a water-based pomade in your hair?
-Then the outcome is not so rosy.
-You then have to dry your hair, and reapply product.
-Then you just have to have the product with you of course.
-Therefore, one point for the oil-based pomade.
+Did you happen to encounter that rain shower while you had a Pomade water-based in your Hair?
+Then the outcome is less rosy.
+You need to dry your Hair and reapply the product.
+You do need to have the product with you, of course.
+That's why one point for the Oil-Based Pomade.

-Current score = 3-2 for the oil base pomade
+Current score = 3-2 for the Oil-Based Pomade

 Washability

 Also not entirely unimportant: washing out the product.
-Water-based pomades are water soluble and thus very easy to wash out.
-Rinsing out comes with ease, allowing you to sleep with a clean hairstyle every night.
-Often you don't even need a shampoo for this, just water is enough.
-The ease of rinsing out is one of the biggest reasons why men prefer water-based pomades over oil-based pomades.
+Pomades water-based are soluble in water and therefore very easy to wash out.
+Rinsing is easy, allowing you to sleep with a clean hairstyle every night.
+Often, you don't even need a Shampoo, just water is sufficient.
+The ease of rinsing is one of the biggest reasons why men prefer the Water-Based Pomade over the Oil-Based Pomade.

-Oil-based pomades, on the other hand, are trickier to wash out.
-You'll need shampoo in any case, but even then, with stubborn pomades, one shower isn't enough.
-So with some oil-based pomades, you need several showers to get all the product out of your hair.
-This may sound negative, but this is exactly what some men choose to do.
-If you still have some pomade in your hair after washing, you therefore need to use less pomade on the next style turn.
-This build-up (that's what the remaining layer of pomade in your hair is called) is typical of an oil-based pomade.
+Oil-based Pomades, on the other hand, are harder to wash out.
+You definitely need Shampoo, but even then, one shower isn't enough for stubborn Pomades.
+With some oil-based Pomades, you need multiple showers to get all the product out of your Hair.
+This might sound negative, but some men choose this on purpose.
+When you still have some Pomade in your Hair after washing, you need to use less Pomade for the next styling session.
+This build-up (that's the remaining layer of Pomade in your Hair) is typical for an oil-based Pomade.

-How the points are divided in this heading is debatable, considering there are both negatives and positives to both types.
-However, this piece is about the washability of the product, hence this point must still be forgiven to the water-based pomade.
+How the points are distributed in this section is debatable, as there are both negative and positive sides to both types.
+However, since this section is about the washability of the product, this point must be awarded to the water-based Pomade.

 Current score = 3-3